A steady increase in solar capacity is happening.

-Another example is the development of the Haringvliet Hybrid Renewable park in the Netherlands where six wind turbines, PV-capacity and a battery are being co-developed and connected to the grid via the same connection.
-This Hybrid Renewable park will be commissioned in early 2020.
+Another example of smart use of technology is hybrid renewable parks, such as Haringvliet hybrid renewable park in the Netherlands where six wind turbines, PV capacity, and a battery were co-developed and are connected to the grid via the same connection.
+This hybrid renewable park was commissioned in 2022.

 Our power plants

 Find out more about Vattenfall’s power plants and facts about how much electricity and heat we are producing.